Tekkanologic/UTILS/README.md

 ## img2pdf
 I needed to upload some photos as a PDF.
 This script taskes a folder of photos and creates a PDF.

+## pdfmerge
+Creates a single PDF by merging folder of PDFs together.